 Frank Leslie's Boys and Girls Weekly #795, Jan 14, 1882, features Toto on the back cover, nearly 18 years before L. Frank Baum wrote The Wonderful Wizard of Oz.
-This story cuts across all sorts of history that interests me, and I have to say that when I started this matter shortly after I acquired the issue, I began to wonder whether the accepted versions of the history behind Wizard of Oz are impossibly wrong.
+This story cuts across all sorts of history that interests me, and I have to say that when I started looking into this matter shortly after I acquired the issue, I began to wonder whether the accepted versions of the history behind Wizard of Oz are impossibly wrong.

 The Issue is a regular column about vintage comics and other vintage periodicals from throughout world history.
 The idea behind The Issue is simple: for each post, I'll choose something from my collection and talk about what's going on in it, and discuss the publishers and creators behind it.
 And essentially, I'm just going to end up stepping through comics history one issue at a time.
 There is only one rule in The Issue: No recent stuff.
 Everything will be from before 1940, and most of it will be from before 1920.